zzfima/docs.ru-ru/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

     Imports System.IO
     ```

-## <a name="create-a-synchronous-application"></a>Создание синхронного приложения
+## <a name="create-a-synchronous-application"></a>Create a synchronous application

-1. В окне конструктора MainWindow.
-XAML дважды щелкните кнопку **Start** , чтобы создать обработчик событий `startButton_Click` в файле MainWindow.
-XAML. vb.
+1. In the design window, MainWindow.xaml, double-click the **Start** button to create the `startButton_Click` event handler in MainWindow.xaml.vb.

-2. В файле MainWindow.
-XAML. vb скопируйте следующий код в текст `startButton_Click`:
+2. In MainWindow.xaml.vb, copy the following code into the body of `startButton_Click`:

     ```vb
     resultsTextBox.Clear()